Creative Commons license: Zero, public domain

 Besides copyright licenses, Creative Commons also offers CC0, a tool for relinquishing copyright and releasing material into the public domain.
 CC0 is a legal tool for waiving as many rights as legally possible.
-Or, when not legally possible, CC0 acts as fallback as public domain equivalent license.
-Development of CC0 began in 2007 and it was released in 2009.
+When that is not legally possible, CC0 falls back to a public-domain-equivalent license.
+CC0 began development in 2007 and was released in 2009.
 A major target of the license was the scientific data community.

-In 2010, Creative Commons announced its Public Domain Mark, a tool for labeling works already in the public domain.
-Together, CC0 and the Public Domain Mark replace the Public Domain Dedication and Certification, which took a U.S.-centric approach and co-mingled distinct operations.
+In 2010, Creative Commons announced its Public Domain Mark (PDM), a symbol used to indicate that a work is free of known copyright restrictions and therefore in the public domain.
+It is analogous to the copyright symbol, which is commonly used to indicate that a work is copyrighted, often as part of a copyright notice.
+The Public Domain Mark itself does not release a copyrighted work into the public domain like CC0.